1966 24 Hours of Le Mans: 3 Ford "photo" Finish - ACO declares winner

 Four Alpines finished this year, 9-11-12-13, with that of Delageneste/Cheinisse from the Ecurie Savin-Calberson winning the Thermal Efficiency Index.
 The final finisher was the little Mini Marcos.
 Formerly the object of laughter, it had become a crowd favourite running like clockwork.
 As car after car ran into trouble and dropped out, the little Marcos, by this time nicknamed 'la puce bleue' (the blue flea) wailed on.
 Despite finishing 26 laps behind the rest of the field. the car eventually came home at an incredible 15th overall.

-It had taken three attempts for Ford to win Indianapolis and the NASCAR Championship, and now it added the Le Mans 24 Hours.
-Chrysler had first entered in 1925, and after 41 years it was the first win for an American car.
+It had taken three attempts for Ford to win Indianapolis in '65 and the NASCAR Championship, and now it added the Le Mans 24 Hours, with the Ford-Cosworth DFV Formula One engine in development.
+Chrysler had first entered in 1925, and after these 41 years it was the first win for an American car.
 The official Ford press release, dated July 5, 1966, claimed:

-The Ford team's decision was a big disappointment for Ken Miles, who was aiming for the 'Endurance Racing Triple Crown'—winning Daytona-Sebring-Le Mans—as a reward for his investment in the GT40 development.
+The Ford team's decision was a big disappointment for Ken Miles, who was aiming for the 'endurance racing Triple Crown'—winning Daytona-Sebring-Le Mans—as a reward for his investment in the GT40 development.
 "I'm disappointed, of course, but what are you going to do about it."
 Beebe also later admitted he had been annoyed with Miles racing Gurney, disregarding team orders by potentially risking the cars' endurance.
 Two months later, Ken Miles died at Riverside while testing the next generation Ford GT40 J-Car, which became the Mk IV that won Le Mans in 1967.

 In a race of attrition it was fortunate the big teams brought such quantity – only 3 of the 13 Fords finished and only the two GTs finished from the 14 Ferraris entered.
 By contrast, 5 of the 7 Porsches finished (including their 911 in the GT class) as did four of the six Alpines, showing much better reliability.
 It was the first time that the 3000 miles/125 mph mark had been exceeded.